juanjbsalas/Road-To-Hire/README.md

-# HTML-CSS-Practice
+# Road-To-Hire

-Welcome to my **HTML-CSS-Practice** repository!
+Welcome to my **Road-To-Hire** repository!
-This repo contains nearly all of my work, assignments, and projects completed during the **Road to Hire Tech Internship**.
+This repo contains nearly all of my work, assignments, and projects completed during the **Road to Hire Tech (Coding) Internship**.

 ## 🔗 Live Portfolio